samtron1412/docs/soc/ctry/usa/en-us/en-us-phrases.md

 [TOC]

 # Overview

 List of phrases.

 # Phrases

+## We lead, we discover, we pioneer, and we inspire

+## ad astra

+Ad astra is a Latin phrase meaning "to the stars".

+- Motto
+    + "non lucror, exposita scientia, ad astra" => "not for money, for discovering knowledge, approach the stars"

 ## sorry to rain on someone's parade

 - sorry to rain on someone's parade